FLIN: A Flexible Natural Language Interface for Web Navigation: Problem Formulation

-The parameters of $S_p(\cdot)$ are learned by minimizing a margin-based ranking objective $\mathcal{L}_{p}$, which encourages the scores $S_p(.)$ of each mention and positive value pair to be higher than those of mention and negative value pairs for a given $p$, and can be defined in the similar way as the previously defined $\mathcal{L}_a$ (see \S\ref{sec:action-scoring}).
+The parameters of $S_p(\cdot)$ are learned by minimizing a margin-based ranking objective $\mathcal{L}_{p}$, which encourages the scores $S_p(.)$ of each mention and positive value pair to be higher than those of mention and negative value pairs for a given $p$, and can be defined following the previously defined $\mathcal{L}_a$ (See eq.~\ref{eq4}).